 Essential Safety Measures for Working at Heights

 Considering the overwhelming number of workplace injuries and fatalities attributed to falls from heights, it stands to reason that not all of these people were new the job.
 The data is just too staggering to say these were unfortunate accidents by rookies.
 The reality of this class of accident is that it can happen to those who work up high every day, or on someone’s first day.
 When a perfect storm of elevation, distraction, and lack of safety measures comes together, it’s no coincidence when some get’s hurt.
-That being said, these are essential safety measures that can help keep you stay out of harm’s way.
+That being said, these are essential safety precautions for working at heights that can help keep you stay out of harm’s way.

 1 : Use A Railing